BCG-X-Official/pytools/README.rst

 .. image:: _static/gamma_logo.jpg

-Pytools is an open source library that includes common functions for a number of tasks
+Pytools is an open source library containing general machine learning and visualisation utilities for reuse, including:

-including:
+- Basic tools for API development, supporting documentation, deprecation, and run-time validation
+- Support for simulating classification and regression data
+- Utilities for constructing complex expressions and rendering them as indented strings
+- Support for fitting objects to data, and testing whether an object is fitted
+- Parallelization based on the joblib package
+- A lean MVC framework for rendering basic visualizations in different styles, e.g., as Matplotlib charts or as plain text

 TODO - add git badges as substitutions